Roxanne Reid

 By Roxanne Reid

-Gorge Cottage, Augrabies Falls National Park, South Africa
+Gorge Cottage, Oranjekom viewpoint, Augrabies Falls National Park

 At Oranjekom you’ll find the magnificent Gorge Cottage underneath the viewing platform – and I swear there’s no better view anywhere in SANParks.
 Once other visitors have to leave the viewpoint to return to camp before sunset, you’ll have the whole place to yourself in romantic solitude.
-It was scorching hot when we visited in March but a solar-driven cooling system is already being planned.
+It was scorching hot when we visited in the month of March but a water cooler inside does help to combat the heat.
 Hot as it was, it was wonderful to watch the softening of the light as the sun set, to see the impressive gorge view through huge sliding glass doors that appear to bring the outside in.

 See more photos and info about Gorge Cottage